zephyrproject-rtos/zephyr/doc/services/logging/index.rst

 See the following image for an example of a multi-domain setup:

-.. _logging-multidomain-example:

 .. figure:: images/multidomain.png

     Multi-domain example

 In this architecture, a link can handle multiple domains.
-For example, let's consider an SoC with two ARM Cortex-M33 cores with TrustZone: cores A and B (see :numref:`logging-multidomain-example`).
+For example, let's consider an SoC with two ARM Cortex-M33 cores with TrustZone: cores A and B (see the example illustrated above).
 There are four domains in the system, as each core has both a Secure and a Nonsecure domain.
 If *core A nonsecure* (A_NS) is the root domain, it has two links: one to *core A secure* (A_NS-A_S) and one to *core B nonsecure* (A_NS-B_NS). *B_NS* domain has one link, to *core B secure*